Hike at a Glance

-Hike Overview
+Hike overview

 The Western Foreshores Walk is a 19.7km journey through the Googong Foreshores in the ACT.
 This Grade 4 hike is perfect for walkers seeking a challenging adventure.
 Expect to spend roughly 7 hours traversing this scenic return hike.

 The beauty of this walk is its accessibility.
 You can choose to start from either the northern end near the Upper Foreshores car park or the southern end at Tin Hut car park.
 The trail primarily follows management trails, winding through open woodlands and grasslands.
-Along the way, you'll be rewarded with breathtaking vistas of the Googong Dam and the majestic Queanbeyan escarpment rising to the east.
+Along the way, you'll be rewarded with breathtaking views of the Googong Dam and the majestic Queanbeyan escarpment rising to the east.

 Be aware that this extended distance and the use of management trails can take a toll.
 The track can be hard on the feet, so ensure you're well-prepared for a physically demanding hike.